IngmarBitter/defenders/md/Christ/Christ.Slides.9.AccessWhoCanBeSavedThroughChrist.md

 <p style="font-family: 'EB Garamond', serif; font-style: italic;">"For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse,"</p><p style="text-align: right;"> <em>Romans 1:20 (NKJV)</em></p>

-* Salvation through general revelation is **not works-based**: it is sensing one's guilt before the Creator and flinging oneself on His mercy
+* Salvation through general revelation is **not works-based**: sensing one's guilt before the Creator and flinging oneself on His mercy
-* The "Holy Pagans" — **Job and Melchizedek** — were saved through Christ's death though they had no conscious knowledge of Him, nor membership in the covenant
+* The "Holy Pagans" — **Job and Melchizedek** — were saved through Christ's death without conscious knowledge of Him or covenant membership
 * There could be modern "Jobs" — Craig points to **Socrates**, heeding the divine voice against the gods of Athens, and the Native American holy man **Black Elk**, whose Great Spirit testimony reads "just like Romans 1"

 ---